Ostaszewo, Pomeranian Voivodeship

-Ostaszewo is a village in Nowy Dwór Gdański County, Pomeranian Voivodeship, in northern Poland.
+Ostaszewo is a village in Nowy Dwór County, Pomeranian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Ostaszewo.
-It lies approximately 12 km west of Nowy Dwór Gdański and 27 km south-east of the regional capital Gdańsk.

 Before 1772 the area was part of Kingdom of Poland, 1772-1919 Prussia and Germany, 1920-1939 Free City of Danzig, 1939 - February 1945 Nazi Germany.
 For the history of the region, see History of Pomerania.